bulicmatko/firepack-app/README.md

 a **subject of breaking changes** in near future.

 ## Demo
-To see it in action please check the [demo](https://firepack-app.firebaseapp.com/).
+To see it in action, please check the [demo](https://firepack-app.firebaseapp.com/).

 ## Contributing
 If you want to contribute or share your ideas, please feel free to [contact me](mailto:bulicmatko@gmail.com).